Afnanafsal/af-pull/README.md

 - ✅ Auto `git pull --rebase` every 2 minutes
 - 🔄 Only pulls when the local branch is behind (no unnecessary pulls!)
+- 🛑 Prevents or warns when trying to `push` before pulling (smart sync!)
 - 🕒 Status bar shows **Last Pulled: [time]**
 - 📋 Logs all activity in **AF-Pull** Output panel
 - 🖱️ Run pull manually via `AF-Pull: Pull Now` command